 Day 5: Scenery Cove & Baird Glacier

-My husband and I started our morning with an excursion – a skiff ride in Scenery Cove, just in front of Baird Glacier.
+My husband and I started our morning with an excursion.
+A skiff ride in Scenery Cove, just in front of Baird Glacier.
 We had to navigate our way through large, oddly shaped, grounded icebergs of many colours.
 This excursion was an experience made possible on a skiff with a very experienced operator familiar with the changing tides and water levels.

 In the afternoon, we did a guided hike to Cascade Creek to see a winding waterfall that was flowing from the top of the mountain down through rocks and forests.
 Due to the slippery and steep rocky stairs, ropes were available along the sides for stability.